ChristianChiarulli/blog/content/ArchLinux/02-After-Install.md

 pacman -S i3-gaps i3status i3lock dmenu
 ```

+I'm using i3 but you can install any WM or DE you like best

+Here are some WM options:

+- dwm
+- awesome
+- bspwm
+- xmonad

+Here are some DE options:

+- XFCE
+- KDE
+- Gnome

 ## Install a terminal emulator

 ```
 pacman -S alacritty
 ```

-I'm using Alacritty but you can install and terminal emulator you want
+I'm using Alacritty but you can install any terminal emulator you want

 Here are some options: